TheFynx/dirtty/README.md

 ## Setup

-1. Ensure you have Python 3.8 or later and Poetry installed.
+1. Ensure you have Python 3.12 or later and Poetry installed.
 2. Clone this repository.
 3. Run `poetry install` to install dependencies.
-4. Place your documents in the `data/` directory.
-5. Run the chatbot with `poetry run python src/tui_chatbot/main.py`.
+4. Run the chatbot with `poetry run python src/chat/main.py`.

 ## Usage